Bidya122/RNAseqProjects/RNAseq_CATR_Training/Visualization on R/readme.md

 # RNA-seq Differential Expression Visualization in R

-This project showcases essential RNA-seq data visualizations performed in R using differential expression results from DESeq2.
+This project showcases essential RNA-seq data visualizations performed in R using differential expression results from DESeq2 as learned from Hands-on RNAseq Analysis Training on CATR.

 ---